-47. Following paragraphs 9.6 (c) and (d), 9.8 and Appendix J of the Guidance Notes, and also paragraph 60 of the General Panel Guidelines, submitting units are required to provide environment data in conjunction with the environment overview statement.
-The Panel will consider the environment data within the context of the information provided in the environment overview statement, and within the context of the disciplines concerned.
-While making no automatic judgement in terms of the scale of any research environment, the Panel recognises that different scales and organisational structures are appropriate to different research areas.
-In this spirit it will take into account the size of UoAs.
-It will also have regard to the career stage of individuals within the UoAs.

-48. Data on "staff employed by the university proper" and "graduates of research postgraduate programmes" will be used to inform the Panel's assessment in relation to "people".
-Data on "on-going research grants/contracts" will be used to inform the Panel's assessment on "income".
+- 47. Following paragraphs 9.6 (c) and (d), 9.8 and Appendix J of the Guidance Notes, and also paragraph 60 of the General Panel Guidelines, submitting units are required to provide environment data in conjunction with the environment overview statement.
+The Panel will consider the environment data within the context of the information provided in the environment overview statement, and within the context of the disciplines concerned. - 48.
+Data on "staff employed by the university proper" and "graduates of research postgraduate programmes" will be used to inform the Panel's assessment in relation to "people" (section (3) (i) and (ii)).
+Data on "ongoing research grants/contracts" will be used to inform the Panel's assessment on "income" (section (4)).
 Additional quantitative data or indicators that are particularly relevant to the Panel are indicated in paragraph 46 above.
 Such additional information should be submitted within the appropriate section(s) of the environment overview statement.

-Criteria and Quality Levels for Assessing Research Environment
+Criteria and Quality Levels for Assessing Research Environment of the scale of research environment concerned.

-49. Panels will exercise their expert judgement in assessing the merits of each environment submission, and will not judge automatically in terms of the size of the research environment concerned.
+49. Panels will exercise their expert judgement in assessing the merits of each environment submission, and will not judge automatically in terms

-50. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
-The Panel will grade each environment submission with weighting attached to individual aspects as follows:
+- 50. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
+The Panel will grade each environment submission with weighting attached to individual aspects as follows

 - strategy 10%

-- people 15%
+- people 20%

 - income 20%

 - infrastructure 20%

 - collaboration 15%

-- esteem 10%
+- esteem -5%

-- contribution to the discipline or research base -10%
+- contribution to the discipline or research base 10%

-The Panel will use one or more of the five categories of quality level as specified in paragraphs 62-64 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects will form an overall assessment for each environment submission.
+The Panel will use one or more of the five categories of quality level as specified in paragraphs 62-64 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects to form an overall assessment for each environment submission.

-51. The Humanities Panel provides the following amplifications to supplement the generic criteria for assessing research environment:

-• vitality: the extent to which a unit provides an encouraging and facilitating environment for research, has an effective strategic plan, is engaged with the regional and international research community, is able to attract excellent postgraduate and postdoctoral researchers through a worldwide reputation. • sustainability: vision for the future and investment in people and infrastructure and, where appropriate for the subject area, the extent to which activity is supported by a portfolio of research funding.

-52. The Panel will make an overall judgment about the vitality and sustainability of research environments, rather than assessing vitality and sustainability separately.
-The Panel understands the quality standards for assessing research environment as set out in paragraph 62 of the General Panel Guidelines.
+- 51. The Biology Panel provides the following amplifications to supplement the generic criteria for assessing research environment - vitality: the extent to which a unit provides an encouraging and facilitating environment for research, has an effective strategic plan, is engaged with the regional and international research community, is able to attract excellent postgraduate and postdoctoral researchers through a worldwide reputation. - sustainability: vision for the future and investment in people and infrastructure and, where appropriate for the subject area, the extent to which activity is supported by a portfolio of research funding. - 52.
+The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.
+The quality standards for assessing research environment will be those indicated in paragraph 64 of the General Panel Guidelines.